barimale/christmas-secret-gifter/README.md

 # Introduction
-Organize an event, invite family members, ask for their preferences and match them as everyone wants its dreamy gift.
+Organize an event, invite family members, ask for their preferences and match them as everyone wants dreamy gift.

 # Actors
 - Organizer